What is a short term rental?

 Do I also need a business license?

-You will need to apply for a business license as well as a short term rental license.
-Click here to apply for a business license.
+Yes, you will need to apply for a business license as well as a short term rental license.
+The business license can be submitted using MUNIRevs, our business licensing and online tax software.
+Launch Business License

 How do I apply for a short term rental license?